joshua-p-williams/management-dashboard/docs/tasks.md

 * [ ] 🗓 Show `EntryDate` defaulting to today
 * [ ] 📑 Add editable text areas: Yesterday, Today, Blockers

+> 💬 **Note:** The Scrum Summary feature will initially be built without the Eisenhower Matrix integration.
+See Phase 5.4 for the integration sub-feature.

 > 💬 **Checkpoint:** Editable summary form is available.

 ---